This is a practical implementation guide. For theory and concepts, see:

 Why This Guide?

-By the end, you’ll have working Git hooks that catch errors locally before CI/CD even runs.
+You’ll end up with working hooks that catch errors before CI/CD runs.

 What We’re Building

-- Pre-commit hook → Runs ESLint and Prettier on staged files only (fast!)
+- Pre-commit hook → ESLint and Prettier on staged files only (fast)

 - Commit message validation → Enforces conventional commit format

-- GitLab CI/CD integration → Runs same checks in pipeline as safety net
+- GitLab CI/CD integration → Same checks in pipeline as safety net

 Prerequisites